 What type of drug tests does CPS use?

 It is said that 90% of the time, Child Protective Services (CPS) use Urine Drug tests for drug screening.
 Initially, CPS conducts a urine drug test for screening and confirmation tests.
-They collect a saliva swab sample and hair samples to drug test for further clarification.
+They may collect a saliva swab sample or hair samples to drug test for further clarification.

 - Urine Drug Screening: This type of testing primarily relies on urine samples sent and tested in the laboratory.
 Periodical urine testing will help verify whether the patients stay away from consuming drugs and their components.